 When designing a website, there must be flow, appeal, a call to action, and of course a solid color palette.
-In this article we won’t get in too deep about the function of your site but more of the actual appearance.
+In this article we won’t get in too deep about the function of your site but more of the actual appearance and design.
 Of course, a better layout will help your site and increase SEO rankings but the main focus of this article will be about the overall appearance and mood that your site creates.

 In the modern world, we read left to right, top to bottom.
 This means that our eyes have a certain instinct to look top left before they look anywhere else.
 Many website designers will take advantage of this innate looking pattern by putting the most important information on the top left or top right, such as the company logo or information on how to contact them.
 Another important factor in the layout of your site is placing the information “above the fold”.
 This term refers to the fold in a newspaper, significant stories and headlines are placed above the fold so that the reader will be drawn in without having to pick it up and unfold it.
 The same concept applies to your site; your viewers shouldn’t have to scroll down or navigate through pages in order to find significant content.

 Some businesses or organizations may already have colors associated with their brand, in that case, stay with those colors and own them.
 If you do not have colors already associated with your company think wisely and read on because we are about to discuss the different moods and emotions which colors evoke and how these colors can play into your site.

 Red is the most intense color.
 It has been shown to increase blood pressure and speed respiration and heart rate.
 The red stimulus is physical, raising our heart rate and making it seem as if time is passing faster than it is.

 Yellow is similar in the fact that it can raise energy levels but its stimulus is emotional, not physical.
 With the right tone of yellow you can portray confidence and optimism, too much of it or the wrong tone can do the total opposite so be careful of yellow.